 ROBERTO VILLANUEVA, born in the Philippines, is the Executive & Artistic Director and Founder of BalaSole Dance Company.
-He has 28 years of professional experience in the field of dance as a producer, director, performer, choreographer, adjudicator and educator in the U.S., Europe and Asia, as well as 25 years of professional background in business, financial, non-profit, operations, organizational and arts management.
+He has 30 years of combined professional experience in the field of dance as a producer, director, performer, choreographer, adjudicator and educator in the U.S., Europe and Asia, as well as over 25 years of professional background in business, financial, non-profit, operations, organizational and arts management.

-Roberto currently serves as Director of Dance and Adjunct Professor at the College of Mount Saint Vincent (where he developed its dance program) and as Group Sales Manager for the world-renowned Dance Theatre of Harlem's New York City seasons.
-He also conducts seminars and workshops for college/university dance programs covering topics such as audience engagement and creative process, basic financial literacy, strategic career planning, entrepreneurship, and leadership,
+Roberto currently serves as the chief administrative officer and director of operations for the Fashion Institute of Technology's (FIT) communications and external relations area.
+He previously served as director of Dance and adjunct professor at the College of Mount Saint Vincent where he developed its dance program, and as arts education outreach administrator for the renowned and iconic Dance Theatre of Harlem (DTH), leading a department that provides arts education to K-12 schools nationwide and community engagement programs.
+He also served as DTH's group sales manager for the company's New York City seasons at City Center for five years.
+He conducts seminars and workshops for college/university dance programs covering topics such as audience engagement and creative process, basic financial literacy, strategic career planning, entrepreneurship, and leadership,

 Acclaimed nationally and internationally for his abilities as a dance artist, Roberto has been hailed "for the deftness and technical control of his dancing" (The New York Times).
 He has been described as "a poetic dancer" (New York Magazine), "powerhouse dancer" (New York Daily News), "breathtaking" (Swiss Newspaper La Liberté), “a phenomenal dancer” (Huffington Post), "an extraordinarily gifted dancer" (Attitude Magazine), "a small powerhouse" (The Village Voice), "a mentor with a mission" (Back Stage New York), "an experienced performer" (TheaterScene.net), "elegantly exquisite dancer" (Broadwayworld.com), and "memorable" (Art Times).